Duration: 12.5 min.

 Alissa Roca, soprano; Brian Tracey, clarinet; Jason Mulligan, piano

 In Ophelia Floats, I set out to compose a companion to Schubert’s iconic trio Der Hirt auf dem Felsen.
 Schubert created a work that glories in the pastoral and springtime.
-His lonely shepherd, watching over his charges from the mountainside, becomes invigorated with happiness and the renewal of spring.
-Setting Rimbaud, my Ophelia lives in the unending flow of water and the cold light of distant stars.
-She is held in stasis during a moment of serenity while, the double tragedy of lost love and life ripple around her.
+His lonely shepherd, watching over his charges from the mountainside, weeps over lost love but becomes invigorated with the renewal of spring.
+Setting Rimbaud, my Ophelia lives in the eternal flow of water and the cold light of distant stars.
+She is held in stasis in a moment of serenity while the double tragedy of lost love and life ripples around her.

-The music is heavily influenced by two of my great musical loves: French mélodie and salon music through to the inter-war period and the “emo” alternative-music scene in the US from the 1990s through the 2000s.
+The music is influenced by two of my great musical loves: mélodie and salon music of late-19th century and early-20th century France and “emo” alternative music in the United States from the 1990s through the 2000s.
 Scales and modes from Debussy and Satie are synthesized with textures and chord progressions from bands like Dashboard Confessional, Secondhand Serenade, and The Early November.
 Fin-de-siècle France meets turn-of-the century America, emo-pop meets belle époque.

 On the calm black water where the stars sleep